 Interests.
 If your experience is limited, showing you pursue a range of relevant interests related to your profession can balance things out a little.

 A strong internship CV can help you get that ever-valuable experience that permanent jobs often require.
-It can also help you get your foot in the door at an organisation you want to build a career with.
-Often, you’ll be competing against many others, so if this is your first serious application, you’ll want to pay close attention to some particular areas.
+It can also Often, you’ll be competing against many other students, so if this is your first serious application, you’ll want to find ways to bring in additional experience that sets you out from the crowd.
+Your degree alonge is unlikely to be enough.

 Education.
 Internship recruiters often pick the best and brightest to join their ranks.
 As such, you should make your education section as polished as possible.
 As well as highlighting your grades, make sure to note any particular achievements and responsibilities you took on.